Reliability is the foundation of successful startups.

 • Accelerating time-to-market – When you're racing against established competitors or other startups, your ability to ship features quickly can be the difference between leading the market or playing catch-up

-• Maintaining system reliability — Startups can't afford reputation-damaging outages, especially when trying to win over enterprise customers with strict SLA requirements
+• Maintaining system reliability – Startups can't afford reputation-damaging outages (use our downtime calculator to see the real cost), especially when trying to win over enterprise customers with strict SLA requirements

 • Maximizing limited resources – Most startup teams wear multiple hats; a streamlined workflow allows your small team to accomplish more with less